 Here are our 5 best tips for avoiding all the germs that come around over the winter season.
 Or at the very least, these tips will help decrease the length of any cold or flu bug you do catch.

 - Drink lots of water.
 Although it can some times be a pain to do, this point is often overlooked.
 The simple act of drinking water can help rid our body of toxins and flush anything bad out.
+Getting IV therapy is another way to hydrate and detoxify your body.
+What is IV therapy, though?
+It’s a fast treatment that can help restore vitamins and hydrate you, leaving you feeling refreshed.

 - Take Vitamin C. Daily.
 Make sure you’re taking your daily vitamin C to help ward off the germs and keep your body healthy.